-By inserting the worry of missing out in their minds you can create a sense of urgency.
-At the same time, it’s important to be absolutely genuine when it comes to explaining what you or your organization have to offer.
+You can create a sense of urgency by inserting the worry of missing out into their mind.
+At the same time, it’s important to be genuine when explaining what you or your organization have to offer.

 Note your body language

-It’s might seem apparent, that due to the auditory nature of a phone call, you don’t have to worry about your posture during a call.
+It might seem apparent that due to the auditory nature of a phone call, you don’t have to worry about your posture during a call.
 With that being said, it’s entirely possible for listeners to pick up on traces of your posture in your voice.

 There’s a clear connection between a speaker’s body language, inflection, and energy.

 You can use that to your advantage.
 In most cases, you can create the tone you want to convey over a call by altering your physical location.

 Try walking around and actively using physical gestures.

 To convey a casual tone of voice, you can try smiling as you speak

 Once you do your research and establish plausible contact personas, these mental exercises will help you approach the conversation with the right attitude and deliver a persuasive message.

 People need to see corroboration before they commit to something.